collabnix/kubelabs/MultiTenant101/what-is-tenancy.md

 This design ensures efficient resource utilization, strong isolation between tenants, and streamlined management of a multi-tenant Kubernetes environment.

+## Implementation

-Certainly!
-Let's create a simple Kubernetes application using NGINX as the sample application.
+Now that we have gone through the design of our multi-tenant application, let's create a simple Kubernetes application using NGINX as the sample application.
 We'll deploy NGINX within a Kubernetes cluster, ensuring that each tenant gets their isolated namespace.

-### Prerequisites:
+### Requirements:
-- Kubernetes cluster (minikube, Docker Desktop with Kubernetes enabled, or any cloud provider)
-- kubectl installed and configured to connect to your Kubernetes cluster
+You will need a Kubernetes cluster.
+As always, we recommend [minikube](https://minikube.sigs.k8s.io/docs/start/).
+You also need to have kubectl installed.

 ### Steps:

-#### 1. Create Namespace for Tenants:
+Since we are going to be dividing tenants based on namespaces, let's begin by creating the namespaces:

 ```bash
 kubectl create namespace tenant1
 kubectl create namespace tenant2